 About the course

 The course provides an overall understanding and practical capabilities for service design thinking and doing.
 It consists of two parallel running modes, theory and hands-on project work.
-The students work with and for a partner, usually from the public sector, on assigned real life case projects.
-During the course, designerly approaches for problem solving and stakeholder involvement are applied to find out, describe and build on emerging practices.
-The design for services concepts may address issues such as new ways of providing a more customer-centric service, tools and methods to support human-centered service development in the organization or inspirational service concepts to provoke understanding customer needs.
+The students work with and for a partner, usually from the public sector, on assigned real-life case projects.
+During the course, designerly approaches for problem-solving and stakeholder involvement are applied to find out, describe and build on emerging practices.
+The design for services concepts may address issues such as new ways of providing a more customer-centric service, tools and methods to support human-centred service development in the organization or inspirational service concepts to provoke understanding customer needs.

 The theory mode (5 cr.) consists of lectures, topical research literature, student-organized presentations and workshops, and inspiring talks by various professionals in the service field.
 The students participate actively in lectures and take turns in groups in organizing workshops, reflection cafés to create discussion and reflection on ongoing project and theory work.
 This allows practicing creative workshop methods and facilitation skills.
 In addition to students participating on the Design for Services course module, there are five available spots for taking only this theory mode.

 The second mode, hands-on practice (5 cr.) focuses on applying service design tools and methods in practice.
 The practical project is done in collaboration with an organization partner (past partners e.g. City of Helsinki, Social & Health Services, Helsinki Central Library & Vamos Helsinki Deaconess Institute).
 Students, divided into groups, aim to tackle given cases collaboratively, and communicate their learning processes both in teams and individually.

 The students participate actively in teamwork assignments, complete individual literature assignments and learning diaries.
 The module is quite a work intensive, equal to full working days, and it is not recommended to take additional studies during the period.

 This course aims to increase your knowledge and skills on the following: